Self-resonant dark matter with $Z_4$ gauged symmetry: Introduction

 \section{Introduction}

 Dark matter (DM) is ubiquitous in the universe, from galaxies, large scale structures to cosmological scales, and it is measured precisely by Cosmic Microwave Background (CMB) data from Planck \cite{Planck:2018vyg}.
-However, there is no clue for the nature of dark matter, although there have been a plenty of models for dark matter and a lot of efforts to test them by direct and indirect experiments.
+However, there is no clue for identifying the nature of dark matter, although there have been a plenty of models for dark matter and a lot of efforts to test them by direct and indirect experiments.
 Weakly Interacting Massive Particles (WIMP) paradigm has been one of the interesting avenues in searching for dark matter, but the bounds from the direct detection experiments such as XENONnT \cite{xenonnt}, PandaX-4T \cite{PandaX:2024qfu}, LZ \cite{LZCollaboration:2024lux}, etc, have ruled out most of the parameter space for weak-scale dark matter.

-Dark matter has been introduced as a single species of particles in the extension of the Standard Model (SM), so there has been an interesting interplay between the DM annihilation, the DM-nucleon scattering and the DM production, providing a guideline for constructing a consistent model for dark matter.
+Dark matter has been assumed to be composed of a single species of particles in the extension of the Standard Model (SM), so there has been an interesting interplay between the DM annihilation, the DM-nucleon scattering and the DM production, providing a guideline for constructing a consistent model for dark matter.
 However, dark matter can be composed of more than one species of particles in the so called multi-component dark matter scenarios, so new interactions between dark matter particles can play a crucial role not only in the evolution of dark matter abundance, large scale structures and galaxies, but also in the detection prospects for dark matter.